What Curriculum Should I Use?

 This is a question I’m asked all the time.
 Unfortunately, it’s one I can’t answer.
 The curriculum that’s best for your child is the one that best meets their needs.
 And you know and understand your child better than anyone else.
 That makes you the ideal person to choose their curriculum!

 Of course, I could tell you all about how I homeschool my kids and recommend the same materials to you.
 But I won’t do that.
 What works well for us may not be a fit for your family.
 There’s an endless number of ways to homeschool.
 If you ask twenty homeschool parents how they homeschool and which curriculum they use, you’ll likely get twenty different answers.

 When you decided to homeschool it was probably because, for one reason or another, the one-size-fits-all approach of public or private schools was not a fit for your family.
-Now that you’ve climbed out of the box of mass schooling, don’t jump right into another box.
-You now have the freedom to forge your own path!
+Now that you’ve gotten out of the box of mass schooling, don’t jump right into another box.
+You have the freedom to forge your own path!

-But, how do I do that?
+But how do I do that?

 Spend some time researching various homeschooling methods.
 This short quiz may help you narrow down which methods to consider for your family.
 For more information about homeschooling methods and philosophies, the following blogs and articles are excellent resources:

 When considering different homeschooling methods, remember to keep your child’s learning style, interests, strengths, and weaknesses in mind.
 Figuring out how they learn best will probably take a little trial and error, but doing some research on learning styles can reduce the guesswork.
 The information in these blogs and articles will help get you started:

 3. Consider Your Teaching Style & Time Constraints